superblk/ec2-actions-runner-ami-ubuntu-18.04-arm64/README.md

-# AMI for self-hosted GitHub actions runner (Ubuntu 18.04 on arm64)
+# AMI for self-hosted GitHub actions runner

 ⚠️ This is a new project and is very experimental